What attribution means in marketing

 The advantage of OWOX BI Attribution is that these requirements are met if the software is properly configured.
-With the Funnel Based model, you can assess the contribution of online advertising campaigns to sales in physical stores and learn which campaigns bring profit and which need to be turned off immediately.
+With the ML Funnel Based model, you can assess the contribution of online advertising campaigns to sales in physical stores and learn which campaigns bring profit and which need to be turned off immediately.

 To create models in the Attribution block, got to the main page of OWOX BI Attribution.

 1. Provide access to Google BigQuery for your project.

 2. Identify the source of user activity data.

 - Data from Google BigQuery (uploaded from Google Analytics or Google Analytics 360)

 - Custom events (manually collected data from your CRM, call tracking systems, and any other sources)

 Note: You can read more about custom events in the official OWOX BI Help Center.

 After you select the model, you have to set it up and start running calculations based on the data.